microsoft/fluentui/rfcs/convergence/native-element-props.md

 ## Summary

-Instead of always applying native props and `ref` to the root, update `makeMergeProps` to allow setting a different "primary" slot where these props should be applied.
+Instead of always applying native props and `ref` to the root, allow setting a different "primary" slot where these props should be applied.
 This option should be used sparingly: for input components and possibly a few other cases (options for exact criteria discussed below).

 Also explicitly expose the `root` slot for all components.
 This will allow passing native props to the root if needed for the "special case" components discussed above, and provide consistency across the library.